svellan1/CSE-539-Applied-Cryptography-2021-Fall-B/README.md

 * helpful link for .NET interactive notebooks: [https://github.com/dotnet/interactive](https://github.com/dotnet/interactive)
 * microsoft blog post [https://github.com/dotnet/interactive](https://github.com/dotnet/interactive)

-## Technology Requirements (.NET Core 3.1)
+## :gear: :hammer: Setup Guides

-* Quick start guides will use .NET Core 3.1 to develop locally.
-If you are using a different version of .NET, see the note at the end about how to submit your project.
+#### Technology Requirements (.NET Core 3.1)

-## Setup Guides
+You can use .NET Core 3.1 or .NET 5 (or anything up from .NET 5).
+The autograder uses .NET Core 3.1 but the only thing you have to change in your submission is the `.csproj` config file.
+See the note at the end of the README about how to submit if you are not using .NET Core 3.1 for local development.

 * [Windows](./gettingStarted/Windows)
 * [Mac OS](./gettingStarted/Mac)
 * [Docker](./gettingStarted/Docker)
 * [WSL (Windows subsystem for linux)](./gettingStarted/Windows-WSL)

-## Project Guides
+## :earth_americas: :world_map: Project Guides
 * [P1_1](./projectGuides/P1_1)
 * [P1_2](./projectGuides/P1_2)
 * [P2](./projectGuides/P2)